 - Grow into the premier environmental program in Oregon, as well as one of the premier environmental programs in the nation.

-The Environmental Studies degree program provides the opportunity to apply principles from various scientific fields to environmental issues within the social, political, and economic framework of our society.
+The Environmental Science and Policy program provides the opportunity to apply principles from various scientific fields to environmental issues within the social, political, and economic framework of our society.
 The degree program includes courses designed to provide students with the following: